Gio-Choi/Autonomous_Vehicle_Purdue_University/README.md

 The distance from surrounding obstacles is also measured to be greater than in the existing algorithm.

-Additionally, the reduced number of samples allowed for decreased algorithm time complexity.
+In addition, the reduced number of samples allowed for decreased algorithm time complexity.

 ## Developers 👥